Numerical analysis of a full discretization for stochastic Cahn--Hilliard equation driven by additive noise

 Based on the above regularity estimates, we give the following strong convergence error estimate of the proposed numerical scheme.
-Since the Sobolev embedding $L^{\infty}\hookrightarrow H^1$ does not hold, the convergence rate of the numerical scheme by the interpolation approach is not optimal.
-Thus we need to make use of the regularity properties of exact and numerical solutions in this case.
+Since the Sobolev embedding $L^{\infty}\hookrightarrow H^1$ does not hold, we make use of the regularity estimates of exact and numerical solutions in this case.

-\begin{prop} Under the condition of Lemma \ref{reg-tr1}.
-There exist $\delta t_0\le 1$ and $ C(X_0,T,p)>0$ such that for any $\delta t\le \delta t_0$, $N\in \N^+$, the numerical solution $X^N_k$, $k\le K$ satisfies
+\begin{prop} Under the condition of Lemma \ref{reg-tr1}, there exist $\delta t_0\le 1$ and $ C(X_0,T,p)>0$ such that for any $\delta t\le \delta t_0$, $N\in \N^+$, the numerical solution $X^N_k$, $k\le K$ satisfies

 \end{prop} \begin{proof} Following the proof of Theorem \ref{tm-strong0}, we have

 By the mild form of $Y^N(t)$ and $P^NY(t)$, we get